taylordunn/dunnr/README.md

 <!-- badges: end -->

-The goal of `dunnr` is to compile various helper functions, templates, and lists that I frequently use.
+The goal of `dunnr` is to compile various helper functions, templates, and colors that I frequently use.

 ## Installation